chunk1t/notion-stock-api/README.md

    - Verify all secrets are set correctly
    - Ensure GitHub Actions is enabled for the repository

+2. **Malaysian Stock errors:**
+   - Verify the stock symbol is correct
+   - Check if the stock is actively traded
+   - Ensure the .KL suffix is either present or absent (not partial)

-2. **API errors:**
+3. **API errors:**
-   - Verify API keys are valid
+   - For US stocks: Verify Alpha Vantage API key
+   - For Malaysian stocks: Yahoo Finance might be experiencing high traffic
-   - Check API rate limits
+   - For crypto: Check CoinGecko rate limits
-   - Review error logs in GitHub Actions

-3. **Notion updates failing:**
+4. **Notion updates failing:**
    - Confirm database structure matches requirements
    - Verify Notion API key and database ID
    - Check if integration has database access